LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 # Python for Options Trading and Investment

 ### List of different types of analyzing options and options strategies
 Options analysis is a method for investors use for to buy call and put; therefore, traders make decision in buying and selling.
+Call option gives the holder the right to buy a stock; on the other hand, put opton gives the holder the right to sell a stock.

 ## Options Strategies
 1. Covered Call